 In 2011, the Blancpain Endurance Series was formed and the 24 Hours of Spa became the highlight of the five-event competition.
 Audi Sport Team WRT’s Timo Scheider, Mattias Ekstrom and Greg Franchi in an Audi R8 LMS took the inaugural BES victory.

 In the following years, Audi triumphed two more times (2012, 2014), Mercedes-Benz won the race in 2013 and BMW took the victory in 2015 and 2016 with two different cars (Z4 GT3 and M6 GT3).
-With those two wins, BMW increased the number of Spa 24h wins to 22, confirming its status of the most successful brand with 23 wins at Spa 24 Hours.
+One more victory for BMW came in 2018, confirming Bavarian manufacturer as the most successful brand with 23 wins at Spa 24 Hours.